USS Eldridge: In popular culture

 The film The Philadelphia Experiment is based on the "Philadelphia Experiment" story and features two sailors aboard the USS Eldridge.

-The audio drama podcast ars PARADOXICA works on the premise that the Philadelphia Experiment was conducted, but did not work as intended, instead creating time travel.
+The audio drama podcast Ars Paradoxica works on the premise that the Philadelphia Experiment was conducted, but did not work as intended, instead creating time travel.
 Because of this, people can only travel back in time towards the place and time the experiment initially occurred, the deck of the USS Eldridge in 1943.

+The plot of the 2005 television miniseries The Triangle also uses the premise that the Philadelphia Experiment was conducted but did not work as intended.
+In the third episode, it is revealed that the US Navy believes that the experiment aboard the USS Eldridge in 1943 was responsible for creating a tear in the fabric of space-time which they refer to as the Bermuda Triangle.

-The Doctor Who audio drama, The Macros explores the proposed Philadelphia Experiment as if the ship had entered an alternative dimension but at the loss of its crew.
+The Doctor Who audio drama, The Macros, explores the proposed Philadelphia Experiment as if the ship had entered an alternative dimension but at the loss of its crew.

 The USS Eldridge makes a brief appearance in the episode "Journey into Mystery" of the Disney+ series Loki, which is set in the Marvel Cinematic Universe (MCU).
 The episode suggested that the Philadelphia Experiment was indeed conducted, and the ship was actually teleported to the Void.